What is an eating disorder?

 - Bulimia nervosa is described as alternating between eating low-calorie foods and then secretly indulging in high-calorie foods excessively in a short period of time- also known as binge eating.
 To make up for binge eating, usually dangerous and unhealthy tactics are undergone to prevent weight gain.
 This may include fasting, vomiting, laxative misuse, or excessive exercise.
 People suffering from bulimia nervosa have varying weights- underweight, overweight, or normal weight.
 However, if the patient is underweight, this usually means they are anorexic.
 Similar to anorexia nervosa, people with bulimia nervosa are excessively preoccupied with thoughts of food, weight, or their perceived shape.
 This constant negativity impacts their health and self-image.

 - Binge eating is similar to bulimia nervosa in that there is indulgence in large quantities of unhealthy food in a short period.
 However, unlike bulimia, binge eating does not involve compensatory behavior to counteract the increased calorie intake.
 People may feel like they lack control over their eating habits which later results in guilt.
 This disorder may lead to serious medical conditions such as diabetes, heart disease, obesity, and high blood pressure.

 - Avoidant restrictive food intake disorder (ARFID) is a newer eating disorder that causes a disturbance in eating habits and receiving proper nutrition due to being an extremely picky eater.

-- Other specified feeding and eating disorder is an eating disorder that does not meet the criteria of the other disorders listed.
-A person may participate in extreme dieting and exercise but not considered underweight, so would not be diagnosed as anorexic.
+- Another specified feeding and eating disorder is an eating disorder that does not meet the criteria of the other disorders listed.
+A person may participate in extreme dieting and exercise but not be considered underweight, so would not be diagnosed as anorexic.

 - Pica disorder is the consumption of things that have no nutritional value, such as hair or paper.
 It is common in children who have autism and has a high potential of causing intestinal blockages.